 Figure 3-2.
-Integrated Water Resources Planning Terminology
+Integrated water resource planning terminology

 The Water Forward process is summarized in Figure 3-3.
 The process began with defining the objectives, sub-objectives, and performance measures.
 The sub-objectives together with the performance measures served as the evaluation criteria which Water Forward portfolios were measured against.